-These sessions will be led by the renowned Pixie Le Knot, one of the most flexible contortionists in the UK.
-She will teach you the basics of contortion & handstands, including bridges/backbends, splits, walkovers and chest stands, while showing how best to train your body safely and effectively.
+These sessions will be led by the renowned Pixie Le Knot or Claudia Hughes, two of the UK's most flexible and well-known contortionists.
+You will learn the basics of contortion & handstands, including bridges/backbends, splits, walkovers and chest stands, while showing how best to train your body safely and effectively.
 This is a fantastic class to take alongside any of our other courses, as many of the techniques learnt can be transferred into aerial and floor based acrobatic disciplines.

 What is Contortion?